THE MILITARY AVIATION MUSEUM, Virginia Beach, VA

 The Military Aviation Museum in Virginia Beach, Va

-On February 20th, 1963, Leonard Downe, and his co-pilot, Roy Hurst, were flying a B-25 Mitchell from Louisiana to Cincinnati’s Lunken airport.
+On February 20th, 1963, Leonard Mcgee, and his co-pilot, Roy Hurst, were flying a B-25 Mitchell from Louisiana to Cincinnati’s Lunken airport.
 This wasn’t a military mission in a well-maintained B-25, or a flight in a totally restored museum piece, rather it was a cargo flight in a ratty old plane that had been made surplus in 1958.
 It was typical of the numerous fly-by-night cargo carriers that took advantage of WW-II surplus planes which were cheap to buy.
 They were often operated on a shoestring, with iffy maintenance and minimal crew training.
 The cargo in this B-25, however, was not a typical load.
 Arthur Jones, the owner of the plane, operated a zoo in Slidell, Louisiana.
 He had three B-25s that would travel around the country giving wild life displays, which is why the flight was heading to Cincinnati.
 In the back was a collection of exotic animals, including snakes and alligators.
 Approaching Lunken Field, the number two engine developed trouble and had to be shut down and the crew soon realized that the landing gear would not lower.
-Downe advised the tower of their problems and circled the field for a while to burn off fuel.
-He had his co-pilot bail out and he landed in a tree, unharmed.
-Concerned about what would become of the load of snakes and alligators, Downe made the tower aware of his dangerous cargo.
+McGee advised the tower of their problems and circled the field for a while to burn off fuel.
+He had his co-pilot bail out and he landed in a tree, with only minor injuries.
+Concerned about what would become of the load of snakes and alligators, McGee made the tower aware of his dangerous cargo.
 When he finally started his approach, the number one engine began to fail.
-Downe just made it to the runway for a gear-up landing.
+McGee just made it to the runway for a gear-up landing.
 Sparks flew and smoke entered the cockpit prompting the pilot to jump out of the overhead hatch even before the plane had come to a stop.
 The smoke turned out to just be dust from the fuselage scraping the runway and only a small electrical fire developed.
 Fire and rescue personnel approached the plane cautiously and quickly doused the fire.
 They eventually just waited until personnel arrived to tend to the animals.
 The event was filmed and photographed and was featured prominently in newspapers and on the Cincinnati evening news.
-Downe was lauded as a hero.
+McGee was lauded as a hero.

 That B-25, serial number 44-30129, is now restored and is on display, and flown, at the Military Aviation Museum in Virginia Beach, Virginia.